 Root Admin Muratus del Mur Posted January 21, 2012 Root Admin Report Posted January 21, 2012 (warning - lack of psychology diploma ahead) I just made a discovery and i am curious for any feedback.
 Maybe someone of you with knowledge on such matters could tell me if it is something known or wrong or what.
 I believe that personality starts to form when we start to be able to consciously think multitasking.
 I also believe that multitasking thinking influences the way personality develop.
 People with jobs or activities requiering highly distributive attention develop a more flexible personality and are more capable of assuming different roles.
 People with jobs or activities that require less multitasking thinking, such as fixed repetitive activities, have a tendency to stick to a fixed and less flexible personality.
 Multitasking thinking gives our mind a glance at how we are, as if observing itself, and because of that process personality starts to form.
 Personality is a broad term, i refer to all its meanings, no need to detail it here.
 Again, this is my own undocumented theory based on things i learned through my own methods, do not take it as fact.
 I am looking for feedback to polish this theory and fill in certain gaps.
 Atrumist and Sparrhawk 1 1 Quote

 Watcher Posted January 21, 2012 Report Posted January 21, 2012 Research indicates that the vast majority of personality is set within the first year of life and is [i]incredibly[/i] difficult to alter or change without experiencing extreme trauma.
 Essentially, as a person ages, they are more or less going to behave as an adult as they did as a child.
 Using your anologies, it is more likely that a person with a "rigid" personality is going to seek out a career that has lower "multitasking needs" than someone you know that has a more "flexible" personality.
 A person will seek out the place in which they best fit.
 There is a lot of research available about personality development, but I doubt you will find many--or any--sources that indicate that it develops at a later point in the life span than the first few years.
 It will undoubtedly be influenced by experiences gathered throughout life, but it is essentially a set of fixed characteristics.
 When you meet a "grumpy old man" or a "kindly old lady," these people are not that way because of old age or senility, but because they were like that when they were younger.
 I doubt you would find many parents who would say their child doesn't have a personality of sorts within the first few weeks of life.
 Statements such as "he always seems to be happy and easy to please" or "it takes her so long to calm down" are indicative of personality traits these children will carry with them throughout their lifetimes.
-(Zl-eye-f)-nea, Phantom Orchid, Esmaralda and 1 other 3 1 Quote
+(Zl-eye-f)-nea, Esmaralda, Kyphis the Bard and 1 other 3 1 Quote

 duxie Posted January 21, 2012 Report Posted January 21, 2012 [size=3][font=verdana,geneva,sans-serif]i'm not much into psychology myself, but i'm pretty sure about one thing - there's no such thing as multitasking in human brain. this term came up with computing science, and while processor (or even multiple) can split a task into parts and prioritize ordered batch of parallel tasks without dividing it's potential to "think", human would take 2 (or more) tasks as one, i.e. reading a book, listening to radio and discussing about global warming with his wife would be as one single complex task. it would not be split and prioritized as some chunks of info, it would be just executed all at once and would be really (or even too) hard for a human being to cope with. as a result human would still concentrate on one chosen task, while trying to do bits of others with way (WAY) less success than he would do them separately.[/font][/size] [size=3][font=verdana,geneva,sans-serif]i know, you can say that "i can drive a car and talk on phone", but you would not be doing 2 jobs, it still would be one, aggregate job. where driving requires only a bit of attention, you would still be losing that bit on talking to someone even in casual conversations, and in a bit more extreme driving situations you might catch yourself talking bullshit on your phone or starting to move that direction . and in opposite situation, if you have some essential conversation, you're moving into a big risk on driving part.[/font][/size] [size=3][font=verdana,geneva,sans-serif]you can test this. take 2 your friends and ask one to name 10 random words and another 10 random numbers at the same time. try to write them down after they finish. you can do those tasks pretty easy if they go 1 by 1 separately.[/font][/size] [size=3][font=verdana,geneva,sans-serif]now it would be easier to talk, if you could say exactly what you decide as multitasking? what would be your RL example? anyways, you could split those tasks and do them separately one after another and you would grow way stronger as a specialist in all those spheres then trying to do everything at the same time.[/font][/size] [size=3][font=verdana,geneva,sans-serif]the only thing i see for "multitasking" people is - they might get stronger and more adapted to stressful situations.[/font][/size] Kyphis the Bard and Esmaralda 2 Quote